AdiRashkes/python-tda-bug-hunt-2/README.md

 # PROJECT NAME: python-tda-bug-hunt-2

 # FEATURE: SmartFix for Python
-The feature provides the minimum fix of a direct dependency that contains the minimum number of vulnerabilities
+The feature provides the minimum fix version of a given vulnerable direct that will solve the biggest amount of vulnerabilities

 # DEPENDENCY
 1. lyrebird==0.10.5